West Ham: Administrative history

-Local Government – Ancient Parish
+Local government – ancient parish

 West Ham formed a large ancient parish of around 4500 acre in the Becontree hundred of Essex.
 The parish was made up of three wards: Church-street, Stratford-Langthorne, and Plaistow.
 The parish also included the hamlet of Upton.

 Initial administrative response to urbanisation

 In 1840 the parish was included in the Metropolitan Police District soon after the built-up area of London had encompassed much of West Ham.

 It had become apparent that local government in the parish of West Ham was not adequate to meet the needs of the area which was divided between the parish vestry, highway board and the Havering and Dagenham Commissioners of Sewers.
 Problems centred on provision of adequate paving, water supply, fire fighting and control of development.
 In 1853 a group of ratepayers initiated moves to improve local administration.
 This led to a public enquiry by Charles Dickens' brother Alfred, a medical officer, who published a report in 1855 severely critical of conditions in the slum areas.

-Accordingly, the Public Health Act 1848 was applied to the parish, and a local board of health was formed in 1856.
+Accordingly, the Public Health Act 1848 (11 & 12 Vict. c.
+63) was applied to the parish, and a local board of health was formed in 1856.
 The board had 15 members: 12 elected and 3 nominated by the Commissioners of Sewers.

 West Ham was included in the London postal district, established in 1857, but not in the statutory metropolitan area established in 1855 or the County of London established in 1889.
 Instead, administrative reform was undertaken in the area in much the same way as a large provincial town.
-A local board was formed in 1856 under the Public Health Act 1848.
+A local board was formed in 1856 under the Public Health Act 1848 (11 & 12 Vict. c.
+63).

 In November 1878 the inhabitants of the parish decided to petition the privy council for a charter, incorporating the town as a municipal borough.

 This was in reaction to proposals to enlarge the area governed by the Metropolitan Board of Works to include adjoining districts with a population of 50,000 or more: the primary aim of incorporation was to prevent the inclusion of West Ham in an enlarged London municipality.
 This initial application was unsuccessful.
 However, encouraged by the 1883 incorporation of Croydon, a second petition was submitted in May 1885.
 Following an inquiry in October 1885, a scheme for the creation of the borough and dissolution of the board of health was made in June and the charter was granted in July 1886.
 A corporation consisting of a mayor, 12 aldermen and 36 councillors replaced the board, with the first elections held on 1 November.
 The first mayor was John Meeson, head of a local lime burning and cement making firm, and a former chairman of West Ham Local Board.